Proxy Reconstruction Pre-training for Ramp Flow Prediction at Highway Interchanges: Related work

-To overcome these limitations, researchers have increasingly adopted machine learning approaches \citep{tedjopurnomo2020survey}.
-Shallow methods, such as SVM \citep{chen2015forecasting}, K-Nearest Neighbors (KNN) \citep{zhang2009short}, and hybrid models \citep{li2023qpso}, can flexibly capture nonlinear relationships without requiring strict stationarity assumptions and exhibit strong adaptability to noise and local traffic flow trends.
-Consequently, these methods achieve higher prediction accuracy under highly fluctuating or complex traffic conditions.
-With the rapid development of research, deep learning has gradually become the mainstream approach \citep{tedjopurnomo2020survey,9352246,jiang2022graph}.
-In particular, RNNs and their variants, especially Long Short-Term Memory (LSTM) networks \citep{hu2025novel} and Gated Recurrent Units (GRU) \citep{dai2019short}, have demonstrated outstanding performance in capturing temporal dependencies.
-Meanwhile, CNNs have been employed to extract spatial topological features and combined with RNNs to form hybrid models \citep{jiang2018geospatial,mendez2023long}.

-To further characterize the complex topological structure of traffic networks, researchers have proposed spatiotemporal prediction models based on Graph Neural Networks (STGNN) \citep{wu2020comprehensive,WOS:000764175403107,zhao2019t,10151673,HE2025127564}, enhancing the model's ability to capture spatiotemporal dependencies.
-In recent years, attention mechanisms and Transformers have also been introduced for traffic prediction \citep{liu2024itransformer,jin2025ada}, enabling dynamic focus on critical time periods and key road segments, thereby improving the robustness and accuracy of predictions.
+Shallow methods, such as SVM \cite{chen2015forecasting}, K-Nearest Neighbors (KNN) \cite{zhang2009short}, and hybrid models \cite{li2023qpso}, can flexibly capture nonlinear relationships without requiring strict stationarity assumptions and exhibit strong adaptability to noise and local traffic flow trends.
+Consequently, these methods achieve higher prediction accuracy under complex traffic conditions.
+With the rapid development of research, deep learning has gradually become the mainstream approach \cite{tedjopurnomo2020survey,9352246,jiang2022graph}.
+In particular, RNNs and their variants, especially Long Short-Term Memory (LSTM) networks \cite{hu2025novel,dong2025real} and Gated Recurrent Units (GRU) \cite{dai2019short}, demonstrate outstanding performance in capturing temporal dependencies.
+Meanwhile, CNNs are employed to extract spatial topological features and combined with RNNs to form hybrid models \cite{jiang2018geospatial,mendez2023long}.
+To further characterize the complex topological structure of traffic networks, researchers propose spatiotemporal prediction models based on Graph Neural Networks (STGNN) \cite{wu2020comprehensive,WOS:000764175403107,zhao2019t,10151673,HE2025127564}, enhancing the model's ability to capture spatiotemporal dependencies.
+Aattention mechanisms and Transformers are also introduced for traffic prediction \cite{liu2024itransformer,jin2025ada,dong2025transformer}, enabling dynamic focus on critical time periods and key road segments, thereby improving the robustness and accuracy of predictions.

-It is noteworthy that the majority of these studies have been applied to urban arterials or freeway mainlines where data collection is relatively comprehensive.
+It is noteworthy that the majority of these studies are applied to urban arterials or freeway mainlines where data collection is relatively comprehensive.
 The development and validation of these methods heavily depend on accessible mainline traffic flow data.
-In contrast, ramp traffic flows, which are often sparsely instrumented and difficult to observe directly, have received relatively limited attention in the literature, representing a significant gap in current research.
+In contrast, ramp traffic flows, which are often sparsely instrumented and difficult to observe directly, receive relatively limited attention in the literature, representing a significant gap in current research.